Does capitalization matter in email addresses?

 • What would it mean to reduce your admin costs by 23%?

-The use of emojis (🙂😂🎉) in emails can be controversial.
+The use of emojis (🙂😂🎉) in emails can be divisive.

-You’ll likely need to do some testing here and determine whether emojis fit within your brand guidelines.
+You’ll likely need to do some testing here and determine how your subscribers and ideal customers feel and whether emojis fit within your brand guidelines.

 Final thoughts